History of the Romani people

-The Romani people, also referred to as Roma or Romanies, are an Indo-Aryan ethnic group who principally live in Europe but whose origins can be traced back to South Asia.
-Their ancestors may have migrated north from present-day Rajasthan and Sindh to present-day Punjab around 250 BC.
-Their subsequent northwestward migration began in the 5th century, and they settled in Persia from the 6th century and Armenia from the 8th century, before arriving in the Balkans via Anatolia during the Byzantine era.
-The first appearance of Romanies in Western Europe is linked to their journey from the Balkans in the 15th and 16th centuries, often as pilgrims travelling in organised groups of between 40 and 200 people.
-By the 16th century, they were present throughout Western and Northern Europe.
+The Romani people, also referred to as the Romani or Romanis, are an Indo-Aryan ethnic group who principally live in Europe.

+The origins of the Romanis can be traced back to South Asia.
+They may have migrated north from present-day Rajasthan and Sindh to present-day Punjab around 250 BC.
+Their subsequent northwestward migration began in the 5th century.
+They are thought to have settled in Persia from the 6th century and Armenia from the 8th century.
+They arrived in Anatolia and Thrace during the Byzantine era, before migrating throughout the Balkans during the Ottoman expansion.
+The first appearance of Romanis in western Europe is linked to their journey from the Balkans in the 15th and 16th centuries, often as pilgrims travelling in organised groups of between 40 and 200 people.
+By the 16th century, they were present throughout western and northern Europe.

-The traditional Romani language reflects the migratory history of the Romani people, consisting of Indo-Aryan roots and significant input from Persian, Armenian, and Byzantine Greek.
-Influences from minority languages also reflect their history of living on the margins of society.
-Despite this, many Romanies today do not speak the language, largely due to their exposure to a history of forced assimilation efforts.
+The traditional Romani language reflects the migratory history of its speakers, consisting of Indo-Aryan roots and significant input from Persian, Armenian, Greek and South Slavic.
+Influences from minority languages also demonstrate their history of living on the margins of society.
+Despite this, many Romanis today do not speak the language, largely due to their exposure to a history of forced assimilation efforts.
 Romani culture has been influenced by their time spent under various reigns and empires, notably the Byzantine and Ottoman empires.

-Throughout their history, Romanies have made notable contributions to European society, particularly in fields such as craftsmanship, music, dance, politics, trade, agriculture, and veterinary medicine.
+Throughout their history, Romanis have made notable contributions to European society, particularly in fields such as craftsmanship, music, dance, politics, trade, agriculture, and veterinary medicine.
 Early records from the Balkans describe them as skilled labourers and craftsmen.

 Origin

 The initial arrival of Romani outside Bern in the 15th century, described by the chronicler as getoufte heiden "baptized heathens" and drawn wearing Saracene-style clothes and weapons (Spiezer Schilling, p.
 749).

-The ancestors of the Romani people originated in South Asia, though the exact location is not known.
+The origins of the Romani people lie in South Asia, though the exact location is not known.
 Linguistic evidence suggests migration from modern-day northern–central India, or less probably northwestern regions of India and eastern Pakistan.
 They may have formed part of the caste groups known as Doma, meaning "drummers".

-The Romanies have been described by the historian Diana Muir Appelbaum as unique among peoples, because they have never identified themselves with a territory.
+The Romanis have been described by the historian Diana Muir Appelbaum as unique among peoples, because they have never identified themselves with a territory.
 They have no tradition of an ancient and distant homeland from which their ancestors migrated, nor do they claim the right to national sovereignty in any of the lands where they reside.
 Rather, Romani identity is bound up with the ideal of freedom expressed, in part, in having no ties to a homeland.
 The absence of a written history has meant that the origin and early history of the Romani people was long an enigma.
 Indian origin was suggested on linguistic grounds as early as the late 18th century.